DasLab/arnie/docs/setup_doc.md

 Download the source code of HotKnots 2.0 directly from [http://www.cs.ubc.ca/labs/beta/Software/HotKnots/](http://www.cs.ubc.ca/labs/beta/Software/HotKnots/) and unzip the folder.
 The files are pre-compiled and so, on most systems, nothing more has to be done.
 If you need to compile the files type `make` in the HotKnots directory.

-Check the build by running `hotspot/HotKnot -h` in the HotKnots directory.
+Check the build by running `cd hotspot && ./HotKnot -h` in the HotKnots directory.

 ## ipknot (`predictor='ipknot'`)